-Karela juice, a juice extracted from bitter gourd, is sometimes difficult to find in stores so you might try growing your own gourds and making the juice yourself.
+Karela juice, also called bitter gourd juice or bitter melon juice, is sometimes difficult to find in stores so you might try growing your own gourds and making the juice yourself.
 When consumed in moderation, karela juice is used as a folk remedy to help a with several medical conditions.

 Cut the skin from the bitter gourd with a small kitchen paring knife.
 Wash the gourd under cold running water and place it on a cutting board.

 Slice the bitter gourd down the center with a kitchen knife.
 Scoop out the seeds and white flesh from the bitter gourd with a spoon, leaving the green outer section.

 Step 3: Cube the Flesh

 Cut the outer green flesh of the bitter gourd into small- to medium-size cubes.
 Use a sharp knife.

 Scoop the bitter gourd cubes into a bowl and cover them with water.
 If you want to off-set the bitterness, you can soak the cubes for about 30 minutes in a bowl of water with about 1/2 teaspoon of salt or juice from half a lemon.